Build your bot

 More complex flows may contain many more elements like junctions & transitions, different outputs, links to other flows, etc.

 One of the trickiest things in bot design is bringing your various flows together in conversations.
-It's easy to create a bot that handles a single task, but this is rarely enough.
+It's easy to create a bot that handles a single task, but it is rare that we need a bot that simple.
 In fact, even when your bot is designed for one task only, users may ask about other things.
-This is a fundamental difference between for example GUI design and bot design.
+This is a fundamental difference between GUI design and bot design, for example.
 In a GUI, users may only interact using the things that are actually there.
 Conversations, on the other hand, have no obvious borders.
-So even the smallest bot needs to have at least one extra flow for dealing with things out-of-scope.
+So even the smallest bot needs to have at least one extra flow for dealing with inputs falling out of scope.

 Another special (and cool) thing about conversations is that users can share information between flows, e.g. if the user wants the bot to suggest a coffee type, which triggers a different flow where the user can order said coffee type.
-The user does not even need to mention the coffee type again, it can simply just re-use the answer the bot gave and order it.
+The user does not even need to mention the coffee type again; the bot remembers this information from the previous flow and can simply place the order when requested to.

 The good news is that these things are exactly what Teneo is built to help you with.